ZhouDaLab/zhoudalab.github.io/_pages/home.md

 ### Services
 - **Director**, Department of Probability and Statistics, School of Mathematical Sciences, 2017-.
 - **Council Member**, Mathematical Life Science Committee of China Society for Industrial and Applied Mathematics (CSIAM), 2017-.
-- **Council Member**, Mathematical Biology Committee of Fujian Province, 2017-.
+- **Council Member**, Fujian Society for Mathematical Biology, 2017-.

 ### Referee